hxu-tci/hxuHelloWorldAgain/README.md

-A project to learn how to use gitlab.com
+A project to learn how to use gitlab.com.

+add some changes from gitlab.com.